AhmedMourad0/no-copy/README.md

 mirror {
   // Define custom annotations.
 The -annotations artifact won't be automatically added to
-  // dependencies if you define your own. shatterAnnotation = "com.ahmedmourad.mirror.annotations.Shatter" // Default
+  // dependencies if you define your own. shatterAnnotation = "com.ahmedmourad.mirror.annotations.Shatter" // default
-  mirrorAnnotation = "com.ahmedmourad.mirror.annotations.Mirror" // Default
+  mirrorAnnotation = "com.ahmedmourad.mirror.annotations.Mirror" // default

   strategy = Strategy.BY_ANNOTATION // SHATTER_ALL, MIRROR_ALL_BY_LEAST_VISIBLE, MIRROR_ALL_BY_PRIMARY
 }